contact and about

 I've shot freelance work for The Washington Post, The Wall Street Journal and The Philadelphia Inquirer.
-I have my Master’s degree in Photojournalism from the University of Missouri.
-I have my undergraduate degrees from Temple University.
+I have my Master’s degree in Photojournalism from the University of Missouri and I graduated from Temple University with two Bachelor's.

 I've been fortunate enough to have had my photographs recognized in the Inaugural Getty Images/Instagram grant, the College Photographer of the Year Competition, the Missouri and Pennsylvania Press Association and by the Society of Professional Journalists.
 I attended the Eddie Adams Workshop and Instagram added me on their Emerging Photojournalist list.
-I'm the co-curator of Everyday Philly, an instagram account that highlights the best visual storytellers in Philadelphia.
+I curated A Photographic Survey of Philadelphia.

 I am also passionate about giving back to the next generation of visual artists and photographers.
 I have taught intro and advanced film and digital photography classes at the High School and College level.